-Cruising is a growing trend - it is now expected that the industry will have 20 million passengers by 2012, according to Mintel.
+Cruising is a growing trend - passenger numbers in 2014 reached 21.7 million, with 24 new liners added to the global fleet.
 It may seem like time spent at sea would have minimal impact on the surrounding environments, local economies, people and cultures but the facts behind this rapidly expanding industry paint a very different picture.

-The stark reality is that cruise liners do have a significant ecological impact – one that has gone largely unnoticed in the global warming debate – and they bring limited economic benefit to local communities and small businesses.
+The stark reality is that cruise liners do have a significant ecological impact – one that has gone largely unnoticed in the great climate change debate – and they bring limited economic benefit to local communities and small businesses.

 According to our partner at Climate Care, a cruise liner such as Queen Mary 2 emits 0.43kg of CO2 per passenger mile, compared with 0.257kg for a long-haul flight (even allowing for the further damage of emissions being produced in the upper atmosphere).
 See The Guardian here

 .
-That means it is far greener to fly than cruise...
+That means it is, in fact, far greener to fly than cruise.
 In addition to the increase in CO2 emissions, there is often a need to fly to the departure points of the cruise, clocking up even further carbon emissions.

-On average, passengers on a cruise ship each account for 3.5 kilograms of rubbish daily - compared with the 0.8 kilograms each generated by local people on shore.
+On average, passengers on a cruise ship each account for 3.5kg of rubbish daily - compared with the 0.8kg each generated by local people on shore.
 (Source: Our Planet)

-Most cruise companies claim to have very good environmental standards and we have recently seen the promising arrival of the first cruise ship to reduce engine emissions
+Most cruise companies claim to have very good environmental standards and we 2007 saw the promising arrival of the first cruise ship to reduce engine emissions

-by using sea water to remove harmful components, but just look at this sorry tale of environmental fines racked up by Cruise companies (more
+by using sea water to remove harmful components.
+However, just look at this sorry tale of environmental fines racked up by cruise companies (more

 Ships release an estimated 1.2 million to 1.6 million metric tons of tiny airborne particles each year.
-These particles have been linked to premature deaths worldwide in a recent study in 2007 by the University of Delaware, and are believed to cause heart and lung failures.
-According to the study, such pollution from ships, kills at least 60,000 people each year and it is predicted that this figure will increase by 40% globally by 2012, unless something is done to address the problem - such as switching to cleaner fuels.
+These particles have been linked to premature deaths worldwide in a 2007 study by the University of Delaware, and are believed to cause heart and lung failures.
+According to the study, such pollution from ships kills at least 60,000 people each year.
 See New Scientist article here

 There is significant damage to coral reefs from cruise liners.
-There are 109 countries with coral reefs.
-In 90 of them (about 70% of cruise destinations are in biodiversity hotspots) reefs are being damaged by cruise ship anchors and sewage, by tourists breaking off chunks of coral, and by commercial harvesting for sale to tourists.
+109 countries have coral reefs.
+In 90 of them (about 70 percent of cruise destinations are in biodiversity hotspots) reefs are being damaged by cruise ship anchors and sewage, by tourists breaking off chunks of coral, and by commercial harvesting for sale to tourists.
 (Source: Ocean Planet

-Newer and bigger ships which are more potentially damaging to eco-systems, are being built every year to keep up with consumer demand.
-The Independence Of The Seas, for example, part of the Royal Caribbean International fleet due to set sail in May 2008, will carry about 4,000 passengers, has a water park with a wave machine, an ice rink and a boxing ring for celebrity fights!
+Newer and bigger ships, which are potentially more damaging to ecosystems, are being built every year to keep up with consumer demand.
+Royal Caribbean's international fleet boats some of the most enormous sea monsters, with vessels carrying well over 6,000 passengers.
+They some complete with water parks with a wave machines, ice rinks, climbing walls, mini golf courses, zip lines and even boxing rings for celebrity fights.
 These mass-market cruise companies are marketing their ships as substitute resort destinations – they are in effect, floating cities.

-As well as environmental issues, The cruise industry is failing its duty when it comes to other areas of responsible tourism too.
+The cruise industry is failing its duty when it comes to other areas of responsible tourism, too.
 Tourism Concern has long been campaigning for better conditions of workers in the industry.
-The labour conditions are such that wages are low and the hours are long in order for workers to try and make up their wages with passenger tips.
+Offshore workers are unprotected by labour laws, meaning that wages for many workers are low and the hours shockingly long.
+Worst affected are those working below deck and well out of sight of the passengers - in the laundry room, perhaps, or the engine room - seven days a week.
+These staff are often from Latin America, Eastern Europe or Asia, and working on a cruise ship is not a glamorous job at all but a route out of poverty and unemployment back home.
 A programme by BBC Radio 4 in August 2007 found shocking evidence of poor conditions, 18-hour working days and that some workers had to pay agents to secure their jobs.
 It also reported on a system of backhanders with crew members employed as waiters claiming they have to pay kitchen staff to get the cutlery to lay tables for the passengers.
 Read the press release here

 Local economic benefits